coderefinery/coderefinery.org/content/about/staff-meetings.md

     - RB has collected and annonymized them and they are in CodeRefinery HackMD (one document).
 Feedback from all previous workshops is on Google Drive.
 - [x] 2021-03: Pre- and post-workshop survey: status and next steps.
 This data will be central to our reporting and also help RB preparing the talk at RDA Nordic (August 30; see "Information").
     - it would need what FAIR means, we have data on technique and tools and data how they changed their work after attending a workshop
-    - usage statitistics can be a starting point for a Nordic survey/overview
+    - usage statistics can be a starting point for a Nordic survey/overview
     - help is needed so data can be made presentable on the coderefienry website
 - [x] 2021-02: Task clarification for the rest of the current project period. (ref. [minutes from 2021-06-21](https://docs.google.com/document/d/19KfHyGEH9_ZDbcmwq6EhQHJfKmV0taJgadjCam3KKP0/edit#heading=h.8diefinqvirx)"Administrative challenges for remaining months").
 Should we revive the issue board?
 Or use the website?
 Or can we just use this document in future (top section) for tracking tasks?
    - due dates may help